-Today’s review is going to be another of my Christmas presents, the Sephora Once Upon A Look eyeshadow palette.
+Hi Darlings, today’s post is going to be the review and swatches of the Sephora Once Upon A Look eyeshadow palette, another of my Christmas presents.

 To be honest, I’d never pick this up myself, I’m always on Sephora but I haven’t even seen it, that being said I’m glad my family got it for me because it gave me the opportunity to try something that I wouldn’t have tried myself.

 Despite the fact it as a gift I will give you my honest review

 This palette is absolutely stunning, I love rose gold and this looks very luxurious and fancy, like a clutch.
 It’s a padded leather on the outside with metallic details on the inside.

 It comes with a big mirror.
 As you can see though, all the info about the palette are on the plastic sleeve so if loose that you can’t even see the name of the palette which is a bit annoying.

 I also don’t like that the shades have no name because it’s harder to refer to.
 Apart from those things I love the packaging.